Olivier Thomert

-Olivier Thomert (born 28 March 1980) is a French former professional footballer who played as a winger who currently plays for French amateur club Claye Souilly Sports.
+Olivier Thomert (born 28 May 1980) is a former professional footballer who played as a winger who currently plays for French amateur club Claye Souilly Sports.

 He made nearly 200 appearances in the top flight of French football.

 Career

 He started his career at Le Mans, and had spells at Lens, Rennes and Hércules.
 He rejoined Le Mans on 1 August 2012 for a third spell with the club.

-In August 2019, Thomert came out os his retirement, after working as a youth coach for some years.
+In August 2019, Thomert came out of his retirement, after working as a youth coach for some years.
 He signed for Regional 2 club Claye Souilly Sports.